SESAME-Synchrotron/SEDSS/README.md

 SEDSS stands for SESAME Experimental Data | Supplement and Support.

 SEEDS is a set of python methods that includes common procedures/techniques being used across different projects.
-SEDSS aims to standardize the techniques accross the projects being developed in SESAME.
+SEDSS aims to standardize the techniques and also minimize the "line of code" accross the projects being developed in SESAME.

 Examples of methods:

-1. Minimize the "line of code" among the projects.
 2. Standered CLI messages/quistions
 3. Standered GUI messages/questions
 4. A method to calculate theta.